Radio Caroline: 1983–1991: MV Ross Revenge

 The Ross Revenge was larger than Mi Amigo and with more elaborate transmitting equipment: in 1983, two 5 kW RCA transmitters and a RCA 50 kW unit.
 One 5 kW transmitter was initially not serviceable.
 When Radio Monique hired the main transmitter, spare parts were taken from a fourth transmitter to convert the 5 kW into a 10 kW unit, the RCA 5 and 10 kW transmitters having similar designs.
 The remaining 5 kW transmitter was later converted for short wave use.
 The Ross Revenge also featured powerful generators.

 O'Rahilly wanted Radio Caroline to become an oldies station.
 He was opposed by some DJs and crew who had worked on the Mi Amigo and the album format stayed along with presenters such as Andy Archer, Samantha Dubois, Grant Benson, Robin Ross and Simon Barrett.
 Officially, Radio Caroline was managed from offices in North America, with advertising from the US and Canada.
 In practice, day-to-day servicing was carried from France and the UK.

 From the anchorage in the Knock Deep the Mi Amigo's mast could be seen on the horizon.
 Four studios were on board, enabling other broadcasting services.
-Radio Caroline tried several frequencies, among them 963, 576, 585 (briefly), 558 (after Laser 558 closed) and later 819 kHz.
+Radio Caroline tried several frequencies, among them 963, 576, 585 (only from 25 March 1985 till 28 March 1985), 558 (after Laser 558 closed) and later 819 kHz.
 European medium wave channels had been reallocated to multiples of nine.
-In the evenings on 963, some alternative music programmes were tried, including the reggae "Jamming 963", and in 1986 and early 1987, a progressive and indie rock programme called Caroline Overdrive hosted by Tom Anderson, Fergie McNeal, Andy Johnson, Stevie Lane, Mark Matthews, Kevin Turner, Peter Phillips, Mick Williams (a.k.a.
-Ray Clark) and Rob Charles.
+In the evenings on 963, some alternative music programmes were tried, including the reggae "Jamming 963", and in 1986 and early 1987, a progressive and indie rock programme called Caroline Overdrive.